 Heather is an author and producer of yoga dvds.
 Freedom of the Body is one of the first instructional dvds to highlight the practices of yoga back bending.
 Since its conception, it has motivated and reached students on a global level.
-To her credit, she is the author of a 2-year ethnographic research project on Yoga for Children in the educational system in North America and India.
-Heather also self-published, Yoga Essentials: Back Bending Basics, a handbook on how to develop your back bending practice.
+To her credit, she is the sole author of a 2-year ethnographic research project on Yoga for Children in the educational system both in India and North America.
+Heather also self-published, Yoga Essentials: Back Bending Basics, a handbook on the methods to develop your back bending practice.

 Without any formal training, I rented a space in a Lutheran church in Seoul to teach yoga.
 What lead me to do this is a mystery.
 I thought teaching yoga might be a good way to get into shape, become healthy and answer some of my deeper questions.
 I generally approached yoga from the stand-point of, “Let’s get a good workout”.